avalanche-foundation/ACPs/ACPs/77-reinventing-subnets/README.md

 #### Fee Algorithm

 [ACP-103](../103-dynamic-fees/README.md) proposes a dynamic fee mechanism for transactions on the P-Chain.
-This mechanism is repurposed with minor modifications for the active Subnet Validator continuous fee.
+This mechanism is repurposed with minor modifications for the active L1 validator continuous fee.

 At activation, the number of excess active Subnet Validators $x$ is set to `0`.

-The fee rate per second for an active Subnet Validator is:
+The fee rate per second for an active L1 validator is:

 $$M \cdot \exp\left(\frac{x}{K}\right)$$

 Where:

-- $M$ is the minimum price for an active Subnet Validator
+- $M$ is the minimum price for an active L1 validator
 - $\exp\left(x\right)$ is an approximation of $e^x$ following the EIP-4844 specification

   ```python